-I’m so beyond excited to share today’s recipe and an incredibly exciting contest for all you lovely readers.
-Sprouts contacted me to create a creative recipe for a very exciting contest between myself and just 2 other bloggers.
+I’m so beyond excited to share today’s recipe, as Sprouts contacted me to create a creative recipe for a very exciting contest between myself and just 2 other bloggers.
 To say that I was deeply humbled and excited to be chosen to partake in this contest out of thousands of vegan bloggers, would be an understatement.

 The contest is called their School Fuel Challenge, it’s amazing, as the other bloggers and I will compete to see who has the best creation using the ingredients given by Sprouts.

 For the contest, Sprouts only gave me 7 ingredients to choose from, which 3 of them had to be used in my recipe.
 Mango was the only fruit in the list, so I took that as a challenge to create something amazing.
 However, since I have never actually eaten a mango before and do not really like fruit all that much, I knew this would be interesting.
 I also chose the Vega “French Vanilla” All In One Nutritional Shake and it is honestly the best tasting protein/nutritional/powder shake I have ever tried in my life.
 It is made from all plants and quality ingredients as well, so I was ok using it.
 I do not ever use protein powders anymore like I did in the past, but this stuff is so delicious, I will be making some smoothies a bit more often.